kshntn/EmoAR/README.md

 2. Cleaning the FER 2013 dataset, a small dataset (28.000 grayscale images, 48x48) taken from Kaggle

-&nbsp;&nbsp;&nbsp;&nbsp;i.   the dataset is unbalanced
+		i.   the dataset is unbalanced

-&nbsp;&nbsp;&nbsp;&nbsp;ii.  some images are ambiguous and have mixed emotions.
+		ii.  some images are ambiguous and have mixed emotions.

-&nbsp;&nbsp;&nbsp;&nbsp;iii. some images are wrong, i.e. only showing loading icons etc.
+		iii. some images are wrong, i.e. only showing loading icons etc.

-&nbsp;&nbsp;&nbsp;&nbsp;iv.  gather RGB color images for a dataset
+		iv.  gather RGB color images for a dataset